flaxsh/cub_updated_descriptions/README.md

 Based on the descriptions created by [Scott Reed et al. Learning Deep Representations of Fine-Grained Visual Descriptions](https://github.com/reedscot/cvpr2016).
 The descriptions are updated by correcting all misspellings that cause a word to be OOV for the 6B token gloVe embeddings.
 Misspellings that change one valid word into another were not considered.

-If you find this version of the descriptions helpful please credit the original authors (and give a small nod to me) :
+If you find this version of the descriptions helpful please credit the original authors:
 ```
 @inproceedings{reed2016learning,
  title = {Learning Deep Representations of Fine-Grained Visual Descriptions,